 - 4.4.1 New members receive structured support during the initial stages of appointment.
 An initial mandatory training event provides an introduction to parole, the relevant legislation and an explanation of how the Board discharges its functions.
-Detail will be provided on the oral hearing and casework procedures and the supporting paperwork including dossiers and decision minutes. - 4.4.2 Following the training event, new members will observe one casework meeting and one oral hearing where they will not be involved in decision making.
-Those members participating in casework meetings will be allocated a smaller number of cases in their first full meeting before moving on to a full allocation at subsequent meetings.
-New members will receive training in Victim Interviews prior to meeting victims and families.
+Detail will be provided on the oral hearing and casework procedures and the supporting paperwork including dossiers and decision minutes. - 4.4.2 Following the training event, new members will observe casework meetings and oral hearings where they will not be involved in decision making.
+New members will receive training in Victim Interviews prior to meeting victims and families. - 4.4.3 All members receive training and development in relation to issues having an impact on the work of the Board.
+Members are expected to be available for regular training throughout the year for which advance notice will be provided. - 4.4.4 Members are required to complete some mandatory on-line training in relation to data protection and IT security.

-- 4.4.3 All members receive training and development in relation to issues having an impact on the work of the Board.
-Members are expected to be available for regular training throughout the year for which advance notice will be provided. - 4.4.4 Members are required to complete some mandatory on-line training in relation to data protection and IT security. - 4.4.5 The work of the PBS and its members is subject to regular assessment.
+4.4.5 The work of the PBS and its members is subject to regular assessment.

 Members participate in a formal review system as part of their ongoing appointment.